DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/non-state-funded-schools-in-RECT.md

 We spoke to:

-- Grant funding team: As these schools don't receive any funding, they didn't think they needed this data.
+**Grant funding team:** As these schools don't receive any funding, they didn't think they needed this data.
-- TAD: The have a very small number of ECTs at technical colleges covered in their statistics, but they weren't sure why these ECTs were in scope.
+**TAD**: The have a very small number of ECTs at technical colleges covered in their statistics, but they weren't sure why these ECTs were in scope.
 No other ECTs at non-state funded schools (except Section 41 schools) are included in their statistics.
-- ECF Policy Unit: They couldn’t see any major issues with not collecting this data.
+**ECF Policy Unit:** They couldn’t see any major issues with not collecting this data.
-- Induction policy team: They also didn’t highlight any reasons for collecting this data.
+**Induction policy team:** They also didn’t highlight any reasons for collecting this data.

 Following these conversations, we proposed that non-state-funded schools should **not** need to register their ECTs and mentors in RECT, for several reasons:
 - There was no clear need to collect non-state-funded school data for DfE teams.